• Skip to primary navigation

 I’ve completely revamped my gear for this hike and am using almost entirely new equipment compared to my most recent gear list.
 This is to 1) give me (and you) a better understanding of what’s available and what works in what conditions and 2) simply try some new things (like the CDT).

 Despite my wanting (and often preaching) to carry as little as possible, it appears I have amassed a rather large amount of gear for this hike.
-However, a big weight culprit is my camera gear and equipment – all of which I hope to put to use in a thorough documentation of the trail.
+However, a big weight culprit is my camera gear and equipment—all of which I hope to use to document the trail thoroughly.
 Time will tell if all of this gear makes its way to Canada or not.

 Remember that this is my pre-departure list, so things may be looking a little (or a lot) different when the hike is finished.
 There are a few items I already expect will be dropped or switched out from my pack along the way, and I will update appropriately when/if those times come.
 The snow gear is another thing I am not sure if I will end up needing, but if I end up hitting snow in Northern New Mexico and/or Colorado, the gear listed below is what I will be carrying.